smartoptics/sosnmp/docs/source/upgrade.rst

 * Documentation is significantly improved to cover the new features and changes.

+PySMI 1.3 and 1.4 releases introduced some changes that are not fully compatible with PySMI 1.2 and PySNMP 6.0.
+So, you need to upgrade to PySNMP 6.1 release, which works better with latest PySMI bits.

 Important Changes
 -----------------

-The following changes are important to note when upgrading to 6.0:
+The following changes are important to note when upgrading to 6.x:

 Async API based on asyncore
 +++++++++++++++++++++++++++